predixdesignsystem/px-data-table/README.md

 Supported options: string, html

 WARNING!
-Potential XSS vulnerability if html comes from an untrusted source
+Potential XSS vulnerability if html comes from an untrusted source.
+This component does NOT do any sanitizing, it will execute whatever you pass it.

 Unsupported: date, time, datetime, choice